kameronberget/OrganizePhotos/README.md

 - Our destination ended up only having 'April' and 'August' folders due to our filter.

 ##Provide Event Labels
-####Next, we will proide a CSV that contains labels for our images.
+####Next, we will provide a CSV that contains labels for our images.

 1. Open the sampleLabel.csv file in notepad that is inside the tutorial folder.
 2. Our CSV should look like this:

 Label, Start, End

 Summar Hike, 8/27/2015, 8/28/2015

 *You can save the file as CSV or TXT.
 It doesn't matter which you choose.*